James McClean: Wrexham

 On 4 August 2023, it was announced that McClean had signed for EFL League Two side Wrexham for an undisclosed fee.
 McClean's first season with the club saw him make 44 appearances in all competitions, scoring 3 goals as his side were promoted to EFL League One following their second placed season.
 He signed a new contract with Wrexham to the end of the 2025–26 season.
+In the 2024–25 League One season, McClean made 42 appearances, scored 4 goals, played approximately 3,407 minutes, and received 11 yellow cards.

 McClean was named club captain for Wrexham for the 2024–25 season.
 On 16 January 2025, in a 2–1 loss away to local rivals Shrewsbury Town, stewards made a human wall between home fans and McClean when he went to take a throw-in, and objects were launched in his direction.
-The English Football League began an investigation into the incidents, and several Shrewsbury fans were banned from the club and charged with criminal offences.
+The English Football League investigated the incidents, banned several Shrewsbury fans from the club, and charged them with criminal offences.
 McClean called the town of Shrewsbury a "cesspit full of inbreds" in online comments that he later deleted.

 On 26 April 2025, he captained the side to promotion to the EFL Championship, after their 3–0 win at home to Charlton Athletic confirmed them as 2024–25 EFL League One runners-up to earn their third consecutive promotion.

 On 8 August 2025, McClean extended his contract with the club until 2027.